 I am an enthusiastic and patient tutor who will be ready and willing to work with you to fit your learning needs.
 No question is a stupid question and I promise to come prepared and energized for every session.
 We will work together to meet your learning goals!

 For a little more about me: I am graduated from the University of Michigan with a Bachelor's degree in Spanish and Psychology- those are my favorite subjects to tutor!
 I recently received my Masters in Social Work, also from the University from Michigan.
 I especially have a passion for Spanish because I find the language so beautiful.
 In fact, I recently spent 8 weeks studying Spanish in Costa Rica- taking classes and learning about the culture.
-Currently, I am pursing my Master's of Social Work at the University of Michigan.
+Currently, I am working as a Research Administrator at the University of Michigan.

 I have experience tutoring people of all different backgrounds- from young children to older adults.
 I can't wait to meet you!